Does UPenn Superscore the SAT?

 Regular Admissions Results for the University of Pennsylvania Class of 2026

 The University of Pennsylvania has made the decision to keep its standard admissions requirements for the Class of 2026.
-Instead, the university made the decision to place emphasis on the varied backgrounds of the students in the class as well as their overall success.
+Instead, the university decided to emphasize the varied backgrounds of the students in the class as well as their overall success.
 UPenn found that forty percent of its admitted students held jobs during their senior year of high school, while eighty percent were involved in community service.
-Roughly a third did some kind of research while they were in high school.
+Roughly a third did some kind of research in high school.

 Early Admissions Results for the University of Pennsylvania Class of 2026

-In December of 2021, the University of Pennsylvania disclosed the Early Admission results for the Class of 2026.
+In December 2021, the University of Pennsylvania disclosed the Early Admission results for the Class of 2026.
 This prestigious university revealed that 1,218 applicants had been selected for early admission, making the overall acceptance rate 15.6%.
-It is highly recommended that you submit your application to UPenn as early as possible in order to improve your chances of being accepted.
+You should submit your application to UPenn as early as possible to improve your acceptance chances.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.